kube-academy/katacoda-scenarios/CONTRIBUTING.md

 an assignee to get started.

 ### GitHub workflow

+Each scenario should be self-contained in its own directory at the top level of this repository.

 1. Fork your own copy of the repository to your GitHub account by clicking on `Fork` button on the [GitHub repository](https://github.com/kube-academy/katacoda-scenarios).